Roses of ties

 Integration & Crafts

 The integration of Ukrainian families into Swedish society unfolds through the shared language of craft.
-Ukrainian women create one Rose of Tie each day – a quiet ritual that has become their way of counting time and loss.
-The tie becomes a material of transformation: turned into a rose and pinned close to the heart, the brooch gives every moment of crafting together and every day in life a sense of meaning.
-It fills the emptiness left by war and trauma.
+Ukrainian women create one Rose of Ties each day – a quiet ritual that has become their way of counting time, where every second matters.

 But do we really need so many flowers?